Ivor Mairants: Guitar

+In 1958, with his wife Lily Schneider, he opened The Ivor Mairants Musicentre.
+This was Britain's first guitar shop, in the heart of the West End of London.
+He was often employed as a consultant for instrument makers and importers.
+The Ivor Mairants shop, in Rathbone Place, finally closed its doors in December 2019 after 61 years, though the business is still running online.

+Mairants School

 In 1950 Mairants established the Central School of Dance Music in London, which he ran for 10 years.
 All instruments were taught at this establishment, but emphasis was given to guitar.
 Among the teaching staff at the school were Johnny Dankworth, Jack Brymer, Kenny Baker, Bert Weedon and Ike Isaacs, as well as Eric Gilder.
 In 1960 Mairants handed the school over to Gilder, who renamed it as the Eric Gilder School of Music.
-In 1958, with his wife Lily, he opened The Ivor Mairants Musicentre.
-This was Britain's first guitar shop, in the heart of the West End of London.
-He was often employed as a consultant for instrument makers and importers.